nrwl/ci/README.md

     # [OPTIONAL] If you want to provide specific install commands to use when installing dependencies
     # you can do that here.
 The default install step is not executed when this input is given.
     install-commands: ""

+    # [OPTIONAL] Provides override for type of the machine to run the workflow on
+    # The machine can be either a GitHub-hosted runner or a self-hosted runner
+    #
+    # NOTE: If you change this option, make sure it matches the main configuration
+    # Default: ubuntu-latest
+    runs-on: ""
 ```

 <!-- end configuration-options-for-agent-jobs -->